UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 UK Minimum Wage Per Hour Sector-Wise

 The UK minimum wage per hour varies from sector to sector.
-The legal and healthcare sector tend to have a higher wages due to its ever rising demand in the country.
+The legal and healthcare sectors tend to have higher wages due to the country’s ever-rising demand for these services.

 Full-time Job Title UK Minimum Wage Per Hour (INR)